jupyter/nbconvert/docs/source/usage.rst

 directory as the notebook you want to convert (i.e., when you run ``ls .``, ``your_talk.ipynb`` shows up amongst the list of files).

-First, we need a compatible version of reveal.js in the current folder run the following commands inside the directory:
+First, we need a copy of reveal.js in the same directory as your slides.
+One way to do this is to use the following commands in your terminal:

 .. code-block:: shell